peterius/Xiaomi_Kernel_OpenSource/readme.md

 The hack is in *mido_fbcon* branch here.

 Note that the kernel doesn't actually completely boot, and even the official (not compiled, provided with phone) kernel has numerous boot errors if you check dmesg.
-Still working on that.
-Remember to get the right branch.

-I still have a ways to with this but hopefully it's helpful to someone, especially since I think some HuaWei phones also use MSM stuff.
+I still have a ways to go with this but hopefully it's helpful to someone, especially since I think some HuaWei phones also use MSM stuff.

+I don't know, there's a bunch of msm stuff all over the web, but who knows what works with what.

 ## Compiling: